Auburn Gymnast Samantha Cerio Breaks Both Legs In Gruesome Accident Caught On Video

 Friday night was my final night as a gymnast.
 After 18 years I am hanging up my grips and leaving the chalk behind.
 I couldn’t be prouder of the person that gymnastics has made me to become.
 It’s taught me hard work, humility, integrity, and dedication, just to name a few.
 It’s given me challenges and road blocks that I would have never imagined that has tested who I am as a person.
 It may not have ended the way I had planned, but nothing ever goes as planned.
 Thank you Auburn family for giving me a home and a chance to continue doing the sport that will always be my first love.
 I am honored to have had the privilege to represent the navy and orange AU for the past 4 years with my team by my side.
 Thank you for letting me share my passion with you.
 Thank you for letting me be a part of something bigger than myself.
 War Eagle Always ????????

-Video of Samantha Cerio’s injury — and the team’s rally in her wake to record a program record score — can be seen in the NCAA’s YouTube coverage of the meet, but be warned that the injury may be difficult to watch for some viewers.
+Video of Samantha Cerio’s injury — and the team’s rally in her wake to record a program-record score — can be seen in the NCAA’s YouTube coverage of the meet, but be warned that the injury may be difficult to watch for some viewers.